alisdaircole/martian-robots/README.md

 Points that could be improved with additional time:

-- Update objects to be immutable, make code more functional rather than iterative
+- Update objects to be immutable, make code more functional rather than imperative
 - Acceptance testing, test full flow end to end
 - Add tests for ParseInput class
 - Add more test cases for MarsSurfaceTest